The Shuswap ranks high on list of most-loved Canadian destinations - Salmon Arm Observer

 Morgan Matheson, Columbia Shuswap Regional District team leader for tourism and film, said she’s thrilled to see the Shuswap ranked so highly among other destination communities across Canada.

-“…The Shuswap offers a unique, four-season experience that clearly inspires affection in the hearts of our guests,” said Matheson in a Feb.
-16 media release.
+“…The Shuswap offers a unique, four-season experience that clearly inspires affection in the hearts of our guests,” Matheson says.

 According to the Tourism Sentiment Index, its artificial intelligence gathers unbiased information by gathering content posted publicly on the internet about tourism destinations.